 Here’s what AARP won’t tell you:

-- “Action now” actually starts in 2006 when the bill takes affect.
+- “Action now” actually starts in 2006 when the bill takes effect.
 In the meantime, you’ll get a crummy drug discount card not unlike those now handed to seniors free by many pharmacies.

 - The new Medicare drug plan will pay for only about one in every five dollars needed to cover the medicine doctors say we seniors need.